leangjia/blender_docs/trunk/blender_docs/manual/glossary/index.rst

    Edge Ring
       Path of all :term:`edges <edge>` along a :term:`face loop` that share two faces belonging to that loop.

+   Elastic
+      Objects that are able to spontaneously return to their original shape after all outside forces are removed from the object.

+   Elasticity
+      The amount a material is elastic versus inelastic.

    Empty
       An :term:`Object` without any :term:`Vertices`, :term:`Edges <Edge>` or :term:`Faces <Face>`.